breatheco-de/the-misspell-chalenge/README.md

 1.1.
 Click on the GitHub logo at the top of the lesson, it will take you to the lesson source file on github.com.
 1.2.
 Click on the pencil icon (edit) and the lesson source file will become editable.
 1.3.
-Fix the lesson misspell.
+DO NOT Fix the lesson misspell.